awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.md

   For more information about global condition context keys, see [ AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.
 + Currently, IAM database authentication isn't supported for CNAMEs\.
++ For PostgreSQL, if the IAM role \(`rds_iam`\) is added to the master user, IAM authentication takes precedence over Password authentication so the master user has to log in as an IAM user\.

 ## Aurora MySQL recommendations for IAM database authentication<a name="UsingWithRDS.IAMDBAuth.ConnectionsPerSecond"></a>